legodps/arc-article-pipeline/readme.md

 If you get a "read-only" issue from Elasticsearch, this could be due to how much free space is left on your system.
 If your hard drive is 95% full, it will not let you re-index documents.
 Clear up some space on your hard drive and try again.

+# Additional Scripts
+Several scripts have been included to help calculate results, we describe them briefly here if people wish to validate our results the way we originally calculated them.

+* `calculate_correlation.py`: calculates the correlation between the different metrics used in our work.
+It is prepopulated with all the information you need but will need changed if you use different articles.
+* `calculate_existing_eval_average.py`: calculates the average of NDCG@20, MAP, and Precision at R for the TREC CAR Y3 data, unless you wish to validate the results of our tables you shouldn't need this.
+If you do wish to use this, you may need to change the directory information in the script
+* `calculate_rouge.py`: calculates the ROUGE-1 precision, recall, and f1 for a set of articles versus the TQA data, if you wish to use this you will need to change the directory locations to the appropriate position
+* `quantitative_evaluation.py`: examines overlap or distinction between two different sets of articles in how they sucessfully or unsuccessfully answer questions.